Robin Nest Fell AfterTree Cut Down Saved Here's How

 The man cutting the trees called out to me.
 I could hear an urgency in the tone of his voice.
 I ran to see what was wrong.

 He said I didn't know there was a nest in the tree.
 He said it was full of baby birds and they were thrown all over the place.

 I scanned the area and didn't see the babies at first.
 I asked where they were.

 He pointed to one on the ground about two feet from my feet.
 It didn't look like what I had in my mind.

-The baby birds were fleshy pink, noticeable white beaks and what I can only describe as starter feathers.
+The baby birds were fleshy pink, with noticeable white beaks, and what I can only describe as starter feathers.
 There were four baby birds.